Surrogate models for lightcurves and photosphere properties of Type II supernovae: Conclusions

 A key computational advantage of our surrogate model is the large capacity for parallelization.
 In particular, we find that we can generate $\approx 50000$ lightcurves (on a typical laptop) in the same time as it takes to generate one sample.
 Traditional nested sampling and Markov chain Monte Carlo inference techniques do not take advantage of this large parallelization capabilities and fully leveraging this provides a huge opportunity for inferences at scale.
 Even ignoring this benefit, we can fit real observations and generate full posteriors in $\approx 15$mins, which is orders of magnitude faster than possible with any hydrodynamical simulation and also faster than some semi-analytical methods~\citeg{Nagy2016}.

 Focussing more towards the physics, there are significant improvements we could make in the future.
 Our general framework for building and validating a surrogate model is agnostic to the input simulations themselves and we could build models for other transients or improve the models here for Type II SNe by replacing the input simulations.
 In particular, we can retrain our models using a different parameterisation of the progenitor parameters to directly connect with stellar evolution.
-All simulations that were used in this work assumed ${}^{56}$Ni was mixed into $50\%$ of the ejecta, which is likely correlated with the explosion energy~\citep[e.g.,][]{Eldridge2019, Kozyreva2019}, which newer models should include.
+All simulations that were used in this work assumed ${}^{56}$Ni was mixed into $50\%$ of the ejecta, this will likely vary in reality.
+Moreover, the degree of mixing is probably correlated with the explosion energy~\citep[e.g.,][]{Eldridge2019, Kozyreva2019}, an effect that newer models should include.
 An obvious extension is to also include spectral features such that we can compare our surrogate model directly with high-resolution spectroscopy.
 Furthermore, at late-times as the supernova becomes nebular, the local-thermodynamic equilibrium assumption built into \program{stella} breaks down and instead we could use simulations from software such as \program{sumo}~\citep{Jerkstrand2012} or \program{CMFGEN}~\citep{Hillier2012}, which are more suitable in this regime.
-We leave these extensions to future work as well as an exploration of our surrogate modelling approach for cosmological applications of Type IIP supernovae.
+This limitation likely affects our constraints on SN2012aw, but is valid limitation for any Type II SN with observations at $\gtrsim 100$ days, where these effects become increasingly important.

+Despite the current limitations, the general success of the model and the computational advantage of our surrogate model approach will enable efficient population studies of Type II SNe.
+Moreover, the general approach introduced here can be readily extended to other transient classes, opening new avenues for constraining stellar evolution and explosion physics in the big-data era.